Rosy apple aphid – additional information

 - A spray of an approved aphicide should be applied as soon as infestation is detected.

-- If only rosy apple aphid is to be controlled, then pirimicarb (Aphox etc) or flonicamid (Mainman) are likely to be a good choice as they are selective aphicides.
-Pirimicarb (Aphox etc) in particular has to be applied in warm conditions to get good results and preferably at higher spray volumes.
+- If only rosy apple aphid is to be controlled, then flonicamid (Mainman) is likely to be a good choice as it is a selective aphicide.

 - The neonicotinoids acetamiprid (Gazelle) and thiacloprid (Calypso) are also effective against rosy apple aphid and will control a range of other pests depending on the material chosen.